 Musely is a prescription skincare brand that allows consumers to order custom formulations online.
-They sell a variety of different treatments, from anti-aging to dark spot removal to body creams.
+The brand sells a variety of different treatments, from anti-aging to dark spot removal to body creams, and claims to deliver "Life-Changing Results."

 A medical review published in the Journal of the European Academy of Dermatology and Venereology found that hydroquinone is “one of the most effective molecules for the treatment of hyperpigmentary disorders.”